switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts.md

 You now have a Mapnik XML stylesheet at /home/youruseraccount/src/openstreetmap-carto/mapnik.xml .
 # Loading data

 Initially, we'll load only a small amount of test data.
 Other download locations are available, but "download.geofabrik.de" has a wide range of options.
-In this example we'll download the data for Azerbaijan, which is about 32Mb.
+In this example we'll download the data for Azerbaijan, which is currently about 32Mb.

 Browse to https://download.geofabrik.de/asia/azerbaijan.html and note the "This file was last modified" date (e.g. "2022-04-22T20:21:40Z").
 We'll need that later if we want to update the database with people's subsequent changes to OpenStreetMap.
 Download it as follows: